 I left the Troopers in 1997 and went traveling, processing my own traumas.
 Some of the tools I learned and still use today are reiki, cranio-sacral therapy (CST), Physio-Spiritual Etheric Bodywork (PSEB), and massage.
 I settled in Key West in 2000, and became a full-time bodywork therapist.
 It was there in 2006 that I met my Buddhist teacher Lama Tsultrim Allione and began a regular meditation practice.
 I also practice with Choying Khandro of Dakinis Whisper.

 I provide various forms of massage and energetic bodywork, and have developed a series of guided meditation sessions, including the Green Tara Meditation Massage© and The Dakini Sessions©.
 My qualifications: I am a Somatic Experiencing Practitioner® (SEP), a NC and former FL licensed bodywork and massage therapist, and I hold a Master's Level (Teaching) Reiki certification.
-I have over 950 hours of bodywork classroom training, over 10,000 hours of hands-on massage and bodywork experience, over eleven years of meditation study and practice, and over nine years of specialized law enforcement training and experience in aiding victims of violent crime.
+I have over 950 hours of bodywork classroom training, over 10,000 hours of hands-on massage and bodywork experience, over eleven years of meditation study and practice, and over nine years of specialized law enforcement training and experience in aiding survivors of violent crime.